PDM4AR/exercises/docs/04-dynamicprogramming.md

 ### Make your own maps, and verify without an answer key

-You can generate as many extra maps as you like and check your solutions on them with no ground truth at all, because an optimal DP solution carries checkable certificates:
+You can also generate as many extra maps as you like and run some basic consistency checks on your solutions with no ground truth at all:

 ```python
 from pdm4ar.exercises_def.ex04.selfcheck import random_map, self_check